 - Coordinated psychiatry services at our Medical Center and Fillmore Center, for patients who need medication management for psychiatric disorders

-- Referral as needed to other programs at Pillars Community Health including (but not limited to) Community Support Team, Addictions Services, and Domestic and Sexual Violence Services
+- Referral as needed to other programs at Pillars Community Health including (but not limited to) Community Support Team, Substance Use Disorder Services, and Domestic and Sexual Violence Services

 Breaking the Stigma